claudiaareneee/MachineLearningAlgorithms/report.md

 ### Implementation

 Part A of this project was designed to teach about different classification algorithms.
 Several different classification algorithms were used on the famous Iris dataset to predict the species of an Iris given the sepal width, sepal length, petal width, and petal length.
 These classification algorithms include the decision tree, k-nearest neighbors, neural networks through backpropagation, and k-means clustering algorithms.
 These algorithms were implemented through [Scikit-learn](https://scikit-learn.org/stable/index.html).</br>

-This project was developed using [Python 3.7.7](https://www.python.org/downloads/release/python-370/) and [Scikit-Learn](https://scikit-learn.org/stable/index.html).
-Additionally, the machine used to build and run the code is running MacOs Mojave (v10.14.6).</br>

 The Iris dataset is comprised of 150 samples, and each sample records the width and length of both the petal and sepal.
 To visualize these samples, two graphs were created: one comparing petal width and length, the other comparing sepal width and length.
 The following images show these relationships and the categorization of each data point.</br>